Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: From Physical Principles to a Neural Architecture

-Advection is the dominant process in atmospheric dynamics: the transport of weather systems across the globe.
-Standard CNNs struggle with this because convolution is a local operation with a fixed receptive field, so moving a feature across large distances requires a deep network with a larger parameter count, leading to a diffusive bias and inefficient or unstable learning dynamics.
+Advection, the transport of weather systems across the globe, is the dominant process in atmospheric dynamics.
+Standard CNNs struggle because convolution is a local operation with a fixed receptive field.
+Moving a feature across large distances, therefore, requires a very deep network, increasing the parameter count, introducing a diffusive bias, and raising the risk of unstable learning dynamics.

-To demonstrate the limitations of standard convolutions, we compare a 3-layer U-Net \cite{unet} with our Neural Semi-Lagrangian (NSL) layer on a pure advection task (\Cref{fig:advection_vs_unet}).
+To demonstrate the limitations of standard convolutions, we compare a 3-layer U-Net \citep{unet} with our Neural Semi-Lagrangian (NSL) layer on a pure advection task (\Cref{fig:advection_vs_unet}).
 While the U-Net fails to represent the Gaussian tracer beyond its receptive field, the NSL layer, with only 20 learnable parameters, accurately relocates the feature.
-This suggests that explicit capture of long-range transport is a parameter-efficient way to include these dynamics, allowing devotion of a larger fraction of model capacity to inherently local nonlinear and forcing processes.
+This suggests that explicit capture of long-range transport is a parameter-efficient way to represent these dynamics, freeing a larger fraction of model capacity for inherently local nonlinear and forcing processes.
 See \Cref{sec:unet_vs_adv} for more details on this experiment.